Daniel Wincott

-Daniel Edward Wincott (born 19 September 1964) is the Blackwell Law and Society Chair at Cardiff Law School, a position he has held since September 2008.
+Daniel Edward Wincott FLSW (born 19 September 1964) is the Blackwell Law and Society Chair at Cardiff Law School, a position he has held since September 2008.

 Education

 Wincott gained his degree from the University of Manchester, and completed his master's there in 1989.
 He went on to do his doctorate at London School of Economics which he completed in 1999.
 His thesis was titled The policy configurations of 'welfare statee' and women's role in the workforce in advanced industrial societies.

 Career

 Previously, he was based in the Department of Political Science and International Studies at the University of Birmingham.
 His research interests include European Union law, new institutionalist approaches to political science, devolution and citizenship.
+In 2016, he was elected a Fellow of the Learned Society of Wales.

 Publications

 His publications include the co-edited book Accountability and Legitimacy in the European Union (Oxford University Press, 2002), and articles in journals including the Journal of Common Market Studies, Political Studies, Journal of European Public Policy, Public Administration, European Law Journal, Publius: The Journal of Federalism, International Political Science Review and Regional & Federal Studies.
 He is managing editor, along with Charles Lees, of the Journal of Common Market Studies.